All I can do is try right?

 …so I transferred this to my publicity world and made it much better.

-NOW that I am staring 5 years in the face, I am running towards it with my heels on.
+NOW that I am six years in, I am still running with my heels on.
 This is a crucial time to be a part of an industry that could run right into the sun or go hide.
 I feel that I can’t be a publicist and not care about the rest of the industry, cause it affects all of us.

 As for money, yeah it costs some money to have a publicist, but like every thing else in life… just think of us as a lawyer, you want us to present your case (CD) to the jury (press) a great argument on why they should like it right?
 Well, there you go.
 It’s not that hard… just have to be ready to communicate with folks.